fater/jquery-easyupload/README.md

 ```
 **selector** - selector of form element `<input type="file">`

-**arguments** - is a JSON object which can contain the following parameters:
+**arguments** - a JSON object contains the following parameters:

+> The arguments are not required

 Parameter|Description|Type|Default
 ---|---|---|---